eddiesTime/sme_app/raw_documentation.md

 	return Center(child: MyStatelessWidget('Hello World'));
 ...
 ```

-_Code snippet 03: MyStatelessWidget as part of a composition_
+_Code snippet 03: MyStatelessWidget as Part of a Composition_

-When Flutter executes code snippet 03, it mounts the `Center` widget to the Widget Tree.
+When Flutter executes _code snippet 03_, it mounts the `Center` widget to the Widget Tree.
 Then it call its `createElement()` method [[@CreateElementMethodStatelessWidget]](https://api.flutter.dev/flutter/widgets/StatelessWidget/createElement.html).

 ```dart
 ...